-The Dream on Me mini crib offers exactly what you need in a mini crib, for an affordable price.
+The Dream on Me mini crib offers everything you need in a mini crib, at an affordable price.
 The style is simple and easy to set up, and the mini crib takes up even less space.
-Considering you’ll need two, this is important (source).
+Considering you’ll need two cribs, saving space where you can is important.

-The mini crib can be converted to a daybed as your baby grows.
-If you’re interested in saving money later on, an optional conversion kit can also turn it into a twin bed when your child gets older.
+You can convert this mini crib to a daybed as your babies grow.
+And if you’re interested in saving money later, you can use an optional conversion kit to turn it into a twin bed.

 - Space saver.